-Topsoil from the western land parcel has been moved to the eastern land parcel for temporary storage and has been used to create earth bunds which mitigate visual and noise impacts from construction and operation.
+Topsoil from the western land parcel has been moved to the eastern land parcel for temporary storage and has been used in construction of Sustainable Drainage Systems (SuDS) water retention ponds and to create earth bunds which mitigate visual and noise impacts from construction and operation.

 Storage of soil is temporary, for a maximum of 12 months.
 The bunds are two metres high, the same height as the existing hedges of adjacent properties.
 The bunds will be seeded to further enhance the landscaping and prevent windblown dust.

 The Sevington and Waterbrook sites are in use as inland border facilities sites at the same time on a limited basis for a temporary period of two months from 1 January 2021 until the end of February 2021.
 Following the end of the dual operation, Waterbrook will remain as a contingency measure in the event that the Sevington site is not available until the 31 December 2022.

 There are examination facilities on site, and it is anticipated that some consignments that are brought to the site will need a physical examination.
 HMRC operations will be relocated to Sevington by the end of Feb 2021 as originally intended.